-Against my night owl instincts I woke shortly after sunrise to fresh air and the murmur of small boats coming and going.
+Against my night owl instincts, I awoke shortly after sunrise to fresh air and the murmur of small boats coming and going.
 The occasional splash of early morning swimmers, the smell of freshly brewed Turkish coffee, and the most idyllic view in the Balkans.

-Thirty kilometres from Ohrid and directly on the Macedonian/Albanian border is the lakeside Bulgarian Empire era St Naum monastery.
-The monastery is one of the most popular sights in Macedonia which is why you’ll find more tourists here than elsewhere on the lake.
-Even so, that still equates to few tourists in the off season and serene views over the water.
+Thirty kilometres from Ohrid and directly on the North Macedonian/Albanian border is the lakeside Bulgarian Empire era St Naum monastery.
+The monastery is one of the most popular sights in North Macedonia which is why you’ll find more tourists here than elsewhere on the lake.
+Even so, that still equates to few tourists in the off-season and serene views over the water.

 If you’re planning a trip to Ohrid and are ready to book a stay, our guide to the best hotels in Ohrid can help you find a peaceful spot by the lake.

 I mentioned the experience of walking over the border or driving to the Albanian side of Lake Ohrid on my North Macedonia road trip post.
 You can read the details of the border crossing and what to see on the other side.